Isn’t this an interesting picture of Dissociative Identity Disorder?!

 The small hand of the cat-child could also indicate that there is a definite connection with feeling like a small child, and not just as a small animal.
 Maybe the child can come more forward during times of feeling safe and comforted, while the cat-side stays out at other times.

 It is not uncommon for dissociative survivors to have animal parts within the system.
 There will be reasons for way these parts are presenting, and it will be important to understand the life-stories of these parts the same as with any other part.
+Sometimes it feels safer “to be an animal” than to be a human.
+Or… the animal part may be related to a particular trauma involving those particular animals.

 While it’s a little hard to see, it looks like there is a small, crying child part (or two?) hiding under the blanket.
 These child parts appear to be scared, and deep in hiding.
 Even the teddy bear helps to hide them.
 These little parts can still see a lot, but they may not come out and interact with the world very often.
 They are probably kept inside and away from people for the most part.